 Your business probably relies on voice communication for its very existence.
-A VoIP phone service is an efficient, convenient and accountable way to manage in and outbound calls.
+A VoIP phone service is an efficient, convenient and accountable way to manage inward and outbound calls.
 Therefore it is an essential part of a well-managed business.

 Your VoIP Phone Service is a Critical Service

 The delivery of a VoIP phone service can be glossed over by IT staff who may not understand voice services.
 Businesses expect phones to work and may not appreciate how difficult it is to provide a reliable and high-quality phone service.
 This combination of IT staff lack of experience and general ignorance can be dangerous.